Veterinary Technician Schools in Utah

 Step 3: Take the VTNE (Timeline Varies) – In states where licensure is offered, the Veterinary Technician National Exam (VTNE) is a prerequisite.
 In Utah, this test is optional but does serve to demonstrate the commitment and knowledge of the new vet tech who is able to prepare for and pass the exam.

-According to the Bureau for Labor Statistics, the overall demand for vet techs is expected to grow by 16% between 2019 and 2029, which is much faster than the 4 percent average for all occupations.
+According to the Bureau for Labor Statistics (2023), the overall demand for vet techs is expected to grow by 21 percent between 2022 and 2032, which is much faster than the 3 percent average for all occupations.
 In Utah, however, growth is expected to be much higher.
-In fact, the demand for veterinary technologists and technicians is expected to grow by 71.5 percent between 2018 and 2028 (Projections Central 2020) and is currently the fourth fastest-growing occupation in Utah for those with an associate’s degree (CareerOneStop).
+In fact, the demand for veterinary technologists and technicians is expected to grow by 30.4 percent between 2020 and 2030 (Projections Central 2024).

 United States Utah

-Averaging salaries across the state, the median pay for vet techs is a bit lower than it is for all states in the U.S. This is something to keep in mind when considering vet tech positions in Utah, which is 26th in national affordability, according to the Missouri Economic Research and Information Center (MERIC 2020), boasting particular savings in housing, utilities, and health compared to the national averages.
+Averaging salaries across the state, the median pay for vet techs is a bit lower than it is for all states in the U.S. This is something to keep in mind when considering vet tech positions in Utah, which is 34th in national affordability, according to the Missouri Economic Research and Information Center (MERIC 2024).

 Accreditation & Certification in Utah for Vet Techs